 How to get to Queen Elizabeth National Park – Queen Elizabeth national park is situated 399 km west of Kampala or 420 from the Entebbe airport which is the country’s main entry point.
 It is the mostly accessed by private or public transport.
 It is possible to hire a car and self drive to the park

 From Kampala, you can reach Queen Elizabeth NP VIA two main routes two routes, Kampala-Mubende-Fort portal road or Kampala-Masaka-Mbarara road.
 From Rwanda it can be accessed through Ntungamo-Kasese road and from Dr Congo side , it can be accessed through Fort portal-Mpondwe road.
 There is a road from Ishasha also going to Congo but we don’t advise this route for safety concerns.

-Bar Aviation and Aero link have daily scheduled flights to Kihihi airstrip from Entebbe airport or Kajjansi airfield but keep I mind that local flights in Uganda can be very expensive as a round trip can cost you something like 420$.
-Road transport or renting a car and camping gear on the other hand can be the most amazing and affordable way to travel to Ishasha sector for the tree climbing lions
+Bar Aviation and Aero link have daily scheduled flights to Kihihi airstrip from Entebbe airport or Kajjansi airfield but keep in mind that local flights in Uganda can be very expensive as a round trip can cost you something like 420$.
+Road transport or renting a car and camping gear on the other hand can be the most amazing and affordable way to travel to Tree Climbing Lions of Ishasha.